IgorAherne/Stable3DGen-stableprojectorz/README.md

 I've added texture unwrap into it, and mesh simplification, to reduce number of polys.

-you can launch it with Python 3.11 and by installing things inside `install.py` script Don't install via original StableGen instructions.
+you can launch it with Python 3.11 and by installing things inside `install.py` script.<br>
+Don't install via original StableGen instructions.

 then run `api_spz/main_api.py` or by `app.py` for browser.